-Our love-affair with Deruta ceramics began during an Umbrian holiday in 2006.
+Our love-affair with Deruta ceramics began during an Italian holiday in 2006.
 Deruta is a small town in Umbria in central Italy, and one of the biggest producers of the glazed Italian earthenware known as majolica.
 Artisans in Deruta still use centuries-old techniques to produce the ceramics, from throwing clay on a potter’s wheel to hand-painting colourful and intricate designs.

-We are also passionate about helping artists in this small Umbrian town survive and continue to ply their ancient craft.
+We are passionate about the beauty of these products, and also passionate about helping artists in this small Umbrian town survive and continue to ply their ancient craft.

 Jan Pont and Marg Anderson, Crookwell, NSW, Australia

 The Paradiso Ceramics team (L to R) - Marg Anderson, Jan Pont and Mike & Marguerite Walsh.